OCHA-DAP/hdx-python-api/README.rst

 ::

-    dataset.create_in_hdx()
+    dataset.create_in_hdx(allow_no_resources, update_resources,
+                          update_resources_by_name,
+                          remove_additional_resources)

 Existing HDX objects can be updated by calling \ **update_in_hdx** eg.

 ::

-    dataset.update_in_hdx()
+    dataset.update_in_hdx(update_resources, update_resources_by_name,
+                          remove_additional_resources)

 You can delete HDX objects using \ **delete_from_hdx** and update an object that already exists in HDX with the method \ **update_in_hdx**.
-These do not take any parameters or return anything and throw exceptions for failures like the object to delete or update not existing.
+These take various boolean parameters that all have defaults and are documented in the API docs.
+They do not return anything and they throw exceptions for failures like the object to update not existing.

 Dataset Specific Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~